Mike Tyson: Religious beliefs

-Raised as a Catholic, Tyson has stated that he converted to Islam before entering prison and that he made no efforts to correct what was reported in the media, although it was falsely reported that he converted to Islam during his time in prison and adopted the Muslim name Malik Abdul Aziz; some sources report it as Malik Shabazz.
+Raised as a Catholic, in 1988, he became a Baptist and was baptized at Holy Trinity Baptist Church in Cleveland.
+He later converted to Islam.
+Tyson has stated that he converted to Islam before entering prison and that he made no efforts to correct what was reported in the media.
+Falsely, it was claimed that his conversion happened during prison and that he adopted the Muslim name Malik Abdul Aziz; some sources report it as Malik Shabazz.
 Tyson never changed his given name to an Islamic one, despite the rumors.

 In November 2013, Tyson stated "the more I look into the churches and mosques for god, the more I start seeing the devil".
 But, just a month later, in a December 2013 interview with Fox News, Tyson said that he is very grateful to be a Muslim and that he needs Allah in his life.
 In the same interview Tyson talked about his progress with sobriety and how being in the company of good people has made him want to be a better and more humble person.

 He first completed the Islamic pilgrimage Umrah in July 2010.
 He did so again in December 2022 while accompanied by DJ Khaled, a Palestinian American Muslim.